Summary

 Our Recommendation: Start the Project

-Solid economic viability: 20–70% return after 3 years depending on the scenario, amortisation under 42 months even in the worst-case scenario
+Solid economics: a 20–70% return after three years depending on the scenario, with payback inside 42 months even in the worst case

-Confirmed market demand: 600 million EUR total market (DACH), 36 million EUR Austria, realistically 360 organisations by Year 3
+Confirmed market demand: a 600 million EUR total market (DACH) and a 36 million EUR Austrian market, with 360 organisations a realistic target by Year 3

-Clear competitive advantage: The only open-source solution for TYPO3 automation on your own servers
+A clear competitive edge: the only open-source solution for TYPO3 automation on your own servers

 Implementation Plan

-Phase 2 (Months 3-5): Development of TYPO3 extension, Alpha tests
+Phase 2 (Months 3-5): TYPO3 extension development, alpha testing

 Funding Proposal

-Alternative: 100% self-funding possible → higher risk, but complete control
+Alternative: 100% self-funding is possible — higher risk, but complete control

-The TYPO3-n8n integration is not only innovative, but business-critical for future-proof content strategies.
-While Enterprise CMS platforms are evolving into API-first systems, workflow automation is opening up entirely new dimensions of efficiency.
+TYPO3-n8n integration is not just innovative but business-critical for future-proof content strategies.
+As enterprise CMS platforms evolve into API-first systems, workflow automation is opening up entirely new levels of efficiency.

-Active Funding Opportunities: EU Digital Europe & FFG programmes for open-source innovation are available
+Funding available now: the EU Digital Europe and FFG programmes for open-source innovation are open

-The strategic question is not IF, but WHO drives this innovation forward.
-Our business case analysis confirms: it is economically viable, technically feasible, and strategically differentiating.
-Recommendation: Immediate project launch.
+The strategic question is not whether this innovation happens, but who drives it.
+Our business case confirms that it is economically viable, technically feasible and strategically differentiating.
+Recommendation: launch the project now.